 Even more shocking: the fate that befell South Korea in late 1997.
 An IMF mission conducting the country’s annual checkup filed a report on Oct.
 15, 1997, stating that “the situation in Korea is quite different to that in Southeast Asia,” and forecasting growth of 6-7% the following year.
 This assessment was so quickly overtaken by reality that it was quietly buried in the Fund’s files and never submitted to its board.
 Five weeks later, Korea’s then-president, Kim Young Sam, went on national television to announce that, with Korean markets sliding into chaos, the government was taking the humiliating step of seeking an IMF rescue.
 Koreans, he said, should prepare for “bone-carving pain.”

-One reason for Korea’s travails was a surprise devaluation by Taiwan, whose manufacturers compete with Korean exporters.
+One reason for Korea’s travails was a surprise devaluation by Taiwan, Province of China, whose manufacturers compete with Korean exporters.
 More crippling: a panicky pullback from Asia by many international banks, which were cutting off credit en masse to Korean banks and demanding immediate repayment on their short-term loans.
 The real killer was the fact that the short-term debt owed to foreigners by Korea’s private sector turned out to be nearly twice as large as initially thought, once the figure was adjusted to include the debts incurred by overseas units of Korean banks and companies.
 Neither the IMF, nor the Korean authorities, had realized that these overseas affiliates’ debt might pose a problem, since lenders had routinely renewed them every time they came due in the past.